zuozhenggh/learning-library/data-management-library/university/howard/csci-432-db-sys/spatial/spatial.md

 If you don’t remember your APEX user name and workspace name that you created for **Lab 3** (the user name and workspace name should be the same) then follow the these steps to reset the password for your APEX user name.
 If you did not do the APEX Lab Homework **(Lab 3)** then you will have to go back  to Lab 3 and complete **Task 1 and 2** from that lab before you can do this Lab.
 This is only for resetting the password for the user you created in that lab.

-1. From the APEX Instance Details console click on **Launch Database Actions**
+1. From the APEX Instance Details console click on **Launch Database Actions**.

     ![](./images/launch-database-actions.png " ")

-2. On the Database Actions page click on Database Users under the Administration section
+2. On the Database Actions page click on Database Users under the Administration section.

     ![](./images/db-users.png " ")